MicrosoftDX/DeviceSilhouette/Documentation/silhouettemessage.md

 The Silhouette holds a sequence of received messages.
 A message can be received from external applications through the REST API or from a device through the message broker.

-This page defines the message properties and scehma.
+This page defines the message properties and schema.

 In general, the message is comprised by: